Getting Started¶

 Transaction Costs¶

-See Cost Models for full details.
+See Cost Models for the full reference.
 Quick example:

 from jquantstats import CostModel, Portfolio